 These questions haunt all of us as we get shocked when we pet our favorite felines.

-Can we stop this annoyance, which can even be painful?
+Can we stop this annoyance, which can even be a bit painful?
 It seems this year with our snowy winter, it’s worse than ever.

 It’s a pretty prevalent issue, and neither humans nor kitties like it much.
 In some cases, the static is so strong it glows in the dark.